sbarham/dsrt/README.md

 sudo pip install .
 ```

+It's as easy as that.
 Now you're ready to use Neural DSRT!

 # How can I help?